Renault and France on collision course over Nissan

 Macron has demanded that Ghosn and both Nissan appointees abstain from voting to avoid conflicts of interest, sources say.

-The independents, including Danone Chairman Franck Riboud and Total's Thierry Desmarest, have also been criticised by French officials for betraying Renault - a charge they rebuffed in an unusual group statement last month.
+The independents, including Danone Chairman Franck Riboud and Total's Thierry Desmarest, have also been criticized by French officials for betraying Renault - a charge they rebuffed in an unusual group statement last month.

 (Editing by David Clarke)